skip to primary navigation skip to content

 • Utilising advanced statistical methods to examine longitudinal data resources specific to understanding lifespan development and mental health

-• Promoting the development and implementation of evidence-based practice and policy guidelines and recommendations aimed at enhancing mental health outcomes for young people and families.
+• Promoting the development and implementation of evidence-informed practice and policy guidelines and recommendations aimed at enhancing mental health outcomes for children and adolescents

 Prospective PhD Applications

-Gordon is currently not able to receive PhD applications or responding to enquiries on future PhD applications.
+Gordon is currently not available to receive new PhD applications.

 • Harold, G. T., Livingstone, S., Perez-Vallejos, E., Ford, T., Sonuga-Barke, E., & Hollis, C. (2018-2022).
 The Nurture Network: Promoting Young People’s Mental Health in a Digital World.
 UKRI-Economic and Social Research Council (ESRC) (£1,249,936).